-A direct retroactive evaluation of the negative events can also help you cope with situations where you experienced helplessness.
+In addition, retroactively evaluating past negative events can also help you cope with situations where you experienced helplessness.
 This involves looking back at past events, and evaluating them in a way that provides you with positive reinforcement.

 For example, you can frame your past actions in a positive way, by highlighting the fact that the choices that you made were logical given the information that you had at the time.
-Alternatively, you can frame the outcome of the event itself in a positive way, by emphasizing the fact that you learned how to do things better based on that experience, even if the experience itself was a negative one.
+Alternatively, you can frame the outcome of the event itself in a positive way, by emphasizing the fact that you learned how to do things better based on that experience, even if the experience itself was negative.

 Summary and conclusions

 - Learned helplessness is a state of mind where someone believes that they are unable to act effectively, especially when it comes to avoiding negative outcomes, following their past experiences.

 - People display learned helplessness in a wide range of contexts; this includes, for example, students who suffer from learning disabilities and people who suffer from chronic health conditions.

 - Learned helplessness is inherently problematic in terms of how it affects people’s behavior, and it is also associated with a variety of mental and physical issues, including, most notably, depression, with which it shares many symptoms, such as loss of interest and feelings of worthlessness.

 - To avoid, reduce, or overcome learned helplessness, you should identify things that you can control, and focus on them, rather than on what you can’t control.